-- (1) This section applies where the appropriate tribunal makes a determination on an application under section 14(A3) in relation to a tenancy. - (2) The rent payable under the tenancy following the determination is- - (a) the new rent amount, and - (b) the appropriate amount (if any) in respect of rates. - (3) The rent payable under the tenancy following the determination takes effect from - (a) the beginning of the new period specified in the notice under section 13(2) or 13A(2), if that date is on or after the date of the determination, - (b) the beginning of the first new period of the tenancy which begins on or after the date of the determination, if the beginning
+(1) This section applies where the appropriate tribunal makes a determination on an application under section 14(A3) in relation to a tenancy.

+(2) The rent payable under the tenancy following the determination is -

+- (a) the new rent amount, and - (b) the appropriate amount (if any) in respect of rates. - (3) The rent payable under the tenancy following the determination takes effect from - (a) the beginning of the new period specified in the notice under section 13(2) or 13A(2), if that date is on or after the date of the determination, - (b) the beginning of the first new period of the tenancy which begins on or after the date of the determination, if the beginning

-- of the new period specified in the notice under section 13(2) or 13A(2) is before the date of the determination, or - (c) if it appears to the tribunal that applying paragraph (a) or (b) would cause undue hardship to the tenant, a date that the appropriate tribunal directs. - (4) A date specified under subsection (3)(c) must fall before the end of the period of two months beginning with the date of the determination. - (5) The new rent amount is- - (a) the open-market rent, if lower than the proposed rent, and - (b) otherwise, the proposed rent. - (6) In this section-
+Chapter 1 - Assured tenancies of the new period specified in the notice under section 13(2)or 13A(2) is before the date of the determination, or if it appears to the tribunal that applying paragraph (a) or (b) (c) would cause undue hardship to the tenant, a date that the appropriate tribunal directs.
+A date specified under subsection (3)(c) must fall before the end of (4) the period of two months beginning with the date of the determination.
+The new rent amount is - (5) the open-market rent, if lower than the proposed rent, and (a) (b) otherwise, the proposed rent.
+(6) The Secretary of State may by regulations make provision so as to substitute, in relation to relevant tenancies, a different date as the effective date.
+The effective date may not be earlier than the beginning of the new (7)period specified in the notice served on the tenant under section 13(2) or 13A(2).
+Regulations under subsection (6) - (8)may amend this section; (a) may make different provision for different purposes; (b) may make supplemental, consequential, incidental, transitional, (c) transitory or saving provision; are to be made by statutory instrument. (d) (9) A statutory instrument containing regulations under subsection (6) may not be made unless a draft of the instrument has been laid before and approved by a resolution of each House of Parliament.

-"the appropriate amount in respect of rates" has the meaning given by section 14ZA(6);
+- (10) In this section - "the appropriate amount in respect of rates" has the meaning given by section 14ZA(6);

-"the open-market rent" has the meaning given by section 14ZA(6); "the proposed rent" means the amount of rent specified in the notice under section 13(2) or 13A(2), excluding the appropriate amount in respect of rates (if any)."
+- "the effective date" means a date for the time being specified in subsection (3)(b) as the date from which the rent payable takes effect; - "the open-market rent" has the meaning given by section 14ZA(6); - "the proposed rent" means the amount of rent specified in the notice under section 13(2) or 13A(2), excluding the appropriate amount in respect of rates (if any); - "relevant tenancies" means tenancies in relation to which an application under section 14(A3) is made on or after the date on which the regulations under subsection (6) come into force." - (11) Omit sections 14A and 14B of the 1988 Act.

-- (11) Omit sections 14A and 14B of the 1988 Act. - 8 Prohibition of rent in advance after lease entered into (except initial rent)
+8 Prohibition of rent in advance after lease entered into (except initial rent)

-In the 1988 Act, after section 4A (inserted by section 1 of this Act) insert -
+In the 1988 Act, after section 4A (inserted by section 1 of this Act) insert-